-Pick up a complimentary FIND Outdoors Visitor Center Passport at any of our managed visitor centers — Anna Ruby Falls, Brasstown Bald, Cradle of Forestry, Gladie Visitor Center, Northwest Trading Post, and Pisgah Visitor Center.
-Then stop by all six to collect your passport stamps.
+Pick up a complimentary FIND Outdoors Visitor Center Passport at any of our managed visitor centers — Anna Ruby Falls, Brasstown Bald, Cradle of Forestry, Gladie Visitor Center and Pisgah Visitor Center.
+Then stop by all five to collect your passport stamps.

-When you’ve got all six stamps, email email@example.com to receive a prize!
+When you’ve got all five stamps, email email@example.com to receive a prize!